Administrative divisions of Japan: Town

 A town (町, chō or machi) is a local administrative unit in Japan.
 It is a local public body along with prefecture (ken or other equivalents), city (shi), and village (mura).
 Geographically, a town is contained within a prefecture.

 Village

 A village (村, mura) is a local administrative unit in Japan.
 It is a local public body along with prefecture (県, ken), city (市, shi), and town (町, chō).
 Geographically, a village's extent is contained within a prefecture.
 It is larger than an actual settlement, being in actuality a subdivision of a rural district (郡, gun), which are subdivided into towns and villages with no overlap and no uncovered area.

 Special Ward

 The special wards (特別区, tokubetsu-ku) are 23 municipalities that together make up the core and the most populous part of Tokyo Metropolis, Japan.
 Together, they occupy the land that was originally the Tokyo City before it was abolished in 1943 to become part of the newly created Tokyo Metropolis.
-The special wards' structure was established under the Japanese Local Autonomy Law and is unique to Tokyo Metropolis.
+The special wards' structure was established under the Japanese Local Autonomy Act and is unique to Tokyo Metropolis.